|

 AKM

-assault rifle and RPK light machine
+assault rifle and

 ready in 1980.
-It's initial production commenced in 1983.
+Its initial production commenced in 1983.
 This

 assault rifle was adopted with the Chinese army in 1986.
-For the past 20 years it
+It replaced

 was the